nushell/nushell/README.md

 # License

 The project is made available under the MIT license.
-See "LICENSE" for more information.
+See the `LICENSE` file for more information.